MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-image-search.md

 + An indexer that drives the indexing pipeline.

-+ A data source connection to Blob Storage.
++ A data source connection to Azure Blob Storage.

 + An index with vector fields, text fields, vectorizers, vector profiles, and vector algorithms.
 You can't modify the default index during the wizard workflow.
 Indexes conform to the [2024-05-01-preview REST API](/rest/api/searchservice/indexes/create-or-update?view=rest-searchservice-2024-05-01-preview&preserve-view=true) so that you can use preview features.